artisin/gulpFast/README.md

     + __`_layouts`__
     + __`subPages`__
         + Any sub-directory pages go here.
+        + Note: This directory is automatically removed on development, production, and deploy.
+            * Example: In your app directory you have a file in `subPages/magic/show.html` in the dist directory it would be `magic/show.html`
 + __Assets__
     + __`_root`__
         + All root assets go in this folder which will automatically be injected into the projects root directory on `deploy` or `build` commands.